Research ( full-time, part-time)

 Distance-learning supervision available on this course.

-This course is located in the Cambridge School of Art.
+This programme is located in Cambridge School of Art.
 Find out more about our research.

 Explore your research interests in art and design - from computer games art, to illustration and photography - supported by the expertise of our staff, on our PhD programme in Cambridge.